Inflectra/rapise-documentation/docs/Guide/code_helper.md

 SeS("<object ID>").
 ```

-A list of available actions and properties will be suggested for repository object with the given ID.
+A list of available actions and properties will be suggested for the repository object with the given ID.

-Since Rapise 6.4 you may specify type of a dynamically created object as well.
+Since Rapise 6.4, you can also specify the type of a dynamically created object.

 ```javascript
 var username = /**HTMLObject*/ Navigator.Find("//button[id='username']");
 ```

-Save the edited file to let Rapise re-parse it.
-Then you may type
+Save the edited file to allow Rapise to re-parse it.
+Then you can type

 ```javascript
 username.
 ```

-and Rapise will suggest actions and properties for the [HTMLObject](/Libraries/HTMLObject/) type.
+and Rapise suggests actions and properties for the [HTMLObject](/Libraries/HTMLObject/) type.

 ## See Also